apache/pulsar/CONTRIBUTING.md

 ## Contributing to Apache Pulsar

 We would love for you to contribute to Apache Pulsar and make it even better!
-Please check the [Apache Pulsar Contributing Guide](https://pulsar.apache.org/contribute/) page before starting to work on the project.
+Please check the [Apache Pulsar Contributing Guide](https://pulsar.apache.org/contribute/) before starting to work on the project.